salim611/registration-system/README.md

 All this will be made to achive a common goal of maintaining and managing the details of each student.

 ## Objectives
-This are some of the goals tow-ards archiving our goals:
+This are some of the goals towards archiving our goals:-
 - Design and develop new student registration interface
 - design and develop users interface
 - develop result interface